Lab 06 — Cloudflare Tunnel

 curl https://api.<student>.eplabs.cloud/healthreturns JSON{"status":"ok",...}. -

-What CF Access does NOT do yet: the tunnel is publicly accessible — anyone who knows the URL can hit it.
+What CF Access does not do yet.
+The tunnel is publicly accessible; anyone who knows the URL can reach it.
 Lab 08 adds Cloudflare Access in front, enforcing JWT or service token authentication.
 For now, the open URL is intentional so you can verify the tunnel without authentication complexity.

 Validation